 folkhemmet the people’s home

 .
-This leads Stougaard-Nielsen into what I see as his study’s most significant flaw: an excessive concentration on the second half of the 20th century, especially the 1960s to the 1980s, a time when the cracks in the Swedish welfare state first became too large to ignore.
-This is a flaw because the study is part of Bloomsbury’s 21st Century Genre Fiction Series (ii), which includes books on apocalyptic fiction and crunch lit.
+This leads Stougaard-Nielsen into what I see as his study’s most significant flaw: an excessive concentration on the second half of the twentieth century, especially the 1960s to the 1980s, a time when the cracks in the Swedish welfare state first became too large to ignore.
+This is a flaw because the study is part of Bloomsbury’s Twenty-First Century Genre Fiction Series (ii), which includes books on apocalyptic fiction and crunch lit.
 With a few exceptions, 129 of

-It is, I think, fair to accept the 1990s as a gateway to the 21st century, and by far the most rewarding and insightful section of the book is Chapter 6, titled Criminal Peripheries
+It is, I think, fair to accept the 1990s as a gateway to the twenty-first century, and by far the most rewarding and insightful section of the book is Chapter 6, titled Criminal Peripheries

 .
 Here the author offers us close readings of Peter Høeg’s influential Frøken Smillas fornemmelse for sne (1992)

 Miss Smilla’s Feeling for Snow 1993 and Kerstin Ekman’s Händelser vid vatten (1995)

 Blackwater 1995.
 The peripheries in question are Smilla’s native Greenland and, in Ekman’s novel,

 North Western Jämtland in central Sweden 156